Tips & Tricks¶

 Sometimes it is useful to list all intersections sans a tag.
 For example, if you wanted to

-, how would you do it?
+list all files that are photos, trips, that are not tagged with seattle, how would you do it?
 The answer

 is tag negations: